 As the night winds down, the children gather around to hear Mrs. Claus read “The Polar Express,” the beloved story about a magical train that takes a group of children on a journey to the North Pole to meet Santa.

-Photos of past Fantasy Flights
+More photos of this year & past Fantasy Flights